wwaangg/wwaangg.github.io/_pages/admission.md

 ## Applying for Postgraduate Admission (2025 Entry)

-The MSc in Artificial Intelligence Programme includes specialized, intensive training in programming, AI and scientific paper writing.
+The _MPhi/ME_ in Artificial Intelligence Programme includes specialized, intensive training in programming, AI and scientific paper writing.
 There are opportunities to do both the group and individual projects with leading companies working on applications of AI.

 The invovled topics are: